 Below is a helpful list of common items guests bring on a fly-in fishing trip.

 Packing Tip: Try to freeze milk, sauces & meats to extend your cooler ice.
 Fill plastic pop bottles with drinking water and freeze for ice packs.
 The ice lasts three times as long and when it's melted you have cold water to drink.
 Once you are in camp, you can move all your food to the refrigerator and use your ice packs and coolers to keep drinks cold.
 Find a cool place for your cooler and keep it out of the sun.
 Save weight by using drink mix instead of bottled pop.

 All fly-in camps have a satellite phone for emergency use only.

 All cabins are equipped with propane stove, propane refrigerator, dishes, pots, pans, plates, cups, cutlery, beds, inside table and chairs, gas for the boats, most have BBQs and all have a wood burning stove for heat.
-Ara Lake and Dusey Lake have a small generator capable of running indoor electric lights and charging the battery system, which runs an electric water pump.
+All camps have a generator capable of running indoor electric lights and charging the battery system, which runs an electric water pump.
 The pump sends water to the kitchen sink or the shower.
 The water is heated by a propane "on demand system".
-The other camps do not have this yet.